roverrobot/hurd-libvfs/README.md

 # hurd-libvfs
 A virtual file system for GNU Hurd

-This library implements the libnetfs interface, based on a virtual filesystem interface defined below:
-(at this state, it only contains the needed hooks for ls)
+This library implements the libnetfs interface, based on a virtual filesystem interface defined below: (at this state, it only contains the needed hooks for ls).
+The main goal of this library is to allow vfs writers to concentrate on providing contents, while the library takes care of locking.
+In addition, the vfs interface is more akin to the glibc syscalls.

 ```C
 struct vfs_hooks